wdporter/i-am-that-vuepress/46-awareness-of-being-is-bliss/readme.md

 **Q:**&ensp;The perceiver is independent.

 **M:**&ensp;How do you know?
-Speak from your own experience.
+Speak from your own experiënce.
 You are not the body nor the mind.
 You say so.
 How do you know?